-Our system specialists will work with you to get you the best solution for any project.
+Our system specialists will work with you to get you the best solution

 Polywell has a tech team fully dedicated to supporting our Linux users.
 We also offer a wide selection of Linux distrOS.

 All Opteron servers will support both Dual-Core and Quad-Core.